MatthewReid854/reliability/docs/Recommended resources.rst

 -    `Prediction of future recurrent events <http://www.soft4structures.com/WeibullGRP/JSPageGRPinverse_1.jsp>`_ - an online calculator for predicting future recurrent events with different underlying probability functions.
 -    `Maintenance optimization <http://www.soft4structures.com/WeibullGRP/JSPageMTN.jsp>`_ - an online calculator for optimal replacement policy (time) under Kijima imperfect repair model.
 -    `Wikipedia <https://en.wikipedia.org/wiki/Reliability_engineering>`_ - it's always worth checking if there's an article on there about the topic you're trying to understand.
+-    `e-Fatigue <https://www.efatigue.com/constantamplitude/stressconcentration/>`_ - This website provides stress concentration factors (Kt) for various notched geometries.
+You will need this if using the functions for fracture machanics in the Physics of Failure section.

 **Websites for Mathematics**